 For groups of a minimum of 6 and max of 8 people a guided, fully catered overnight hiking trail is the best way to experience the heartbeat of the wild.
 The length of a trail is tailored to each group’s requirements.
 Accommodation is provided in a fully equipped mobile tented safari camp with hot water and flushing toilets.

-As part of the reserves business model the Somkhanda Academy hosts various opportunities for internships and volunteering.
-Participants are under the professional mentorship and are trained to undertake research, wildlife monitoring, conservation management, eco-tourism or community service.
+As part of the reserves business model, the African Insight Academy hosts various opportunities for internships and volunteering.
+Participants are under the professional mentorship and are trained to undertake research, wildlife monitoring, conservation management, ecotourism or community service.